howtographql/howtographql/content/frontend/vue-apollo/3-mutations-creating-links.md

 <Instruction>

-Next, import the `CreateLink` component by adding the following statement to the top of `App.vue`'s `script` block:
+Next, import the `CreateLink` component by adding the following statement to the top of `src/App.vue`'s `script` block:

 ```js(path=".../hackernews-vue-apollo/src/App.vue")
 import CreateLink from './CreateLink'